Johansson scores 1:30 into OT; Sabres beat Canadiens 5-4

 Eichel’s shot from the slot was blocked by Chiarot and the puck dribbled to Sabres defenseman Colin Miller in the left circle.
 Miller immediately slid a pass to Johansson, who swept it into the open side from the right circle.

-Eichel scored the most impressive goal of the game in putting Buffalo ahead 3-2 late in the second period.

-Circling with the puck inside his zone, Eichel eluded Tomas Tatar’s check at his own blue line and then built up a head of steam driving through the neutral zone.
-With Chiarot and Jeff Petry backing up, Eichel fired a low hard shot that sneaked in under Kincaid.
+Buffalo’s power play continued its dominance by converting two of five opportunities.
+It entered the game tied for league lead in converting 60% of their power-play chances (6 of 10).

+The Canadiens have rallied from multi-goal deficits in each of their first three games.

 Montreal was coming off a 6-5 shootout win at Toronto on Saturday in which the Canadiens rallied from a 4-1 deficit.
-The Habs also overcame a 2-0 deficit in a season-opening 4-3 shootout loss at Carolina last week.
+The Habs were down 2-0 in a season-opening 4-3 shootout loss at Carolina last week.

+“We haven’t been able to play a full 60 (minutes),” Armia said.
+“I think when we get everybody going the full 60, we’re going to be a dangerous team.”
-The Sabres entered the game tied for league lead in converting 60% of their power-play chances (6 of 10), before Olofsson capitalized on Buffalo’s first opportunity with a one-timer off Eichel’s pass into the right circle to open the scoring 5:04 into the first period.

-The 24-year-old Swede’s power-play goal streak dates to the two he scored in two games last season.

-NOTES: Sabres LW Conor Sheary’s timetable for recovering from an upper body injury has increased to week to week from day to day after he was hurt in a 4-3 overtime loss at Columbus on Monday. … Evan Rodrigues made his season debut in place of Sheary. … Canadiens placed F Michael McCarron on waivers after sitting out each of Montreal’s first two games.
+NOTES: Olofsson capitalized on Buffalo’s first opportunity with a one-timer off Eichel’s pass into the right circle to open the scoring 5:04 into the first period.
+The 24-year-old Swede’s power-play goal streak dates to the two he scored in two games last season. … Winnipeg’s Craig Norwich in 1979-80, Hartford’s Sylvain Turgeon in 1983-84 and Islanders’ Jeff Norton, from 1987-88 to 1989-90, also scored their first six career on the power play. … Sabres LW Conor Sheary’s timetable for recovering from an upper body injury has increased to week to week from day to day after he was hurt in a 4-3 overtime loss at Columbus on Monday. … Canadiens placed F Michael McCarron on waivers after sitting out each of Montreal’s first two games.

 UP NEXT